polarbaker/DiaOfflineAI/README.md

-# DiaBuddy: User-Friendly Offline Voice Assistant for Raspberry Pi
+# DiaOfflineAI: User-Friendly Offline Voice Assistant for Raspberry Pi

 An entirely offline voice assistant that runs on Raspberry Pi to detect a custom wake-word, transcribe speech, generate responses, and speak them back in a custom TTS voice.
-DiaBuddy focuses on user-friendliness, allowing non-technical users to easily install, customize, and use a powerful voice assistant without cloud dependencies.
+DiaOfflineAI focuses on user-friendliness, allowing non-technical users to easily install, customize, and use a powerful voice assistant without cloud dependencies.

 ## Hardware Requirements